Michalia-Lewis/CS5001-Practice-Problems/Getting Started/README.md

 # 🖥️ Getting Started

 This folder contains the introductory materials and exercises for **CS 5001 – Intensive Foundations of Computer Science**.
-The goal of this module is to build a foundation for designing and understanding solutions to computational problems.
+The goal is to build a foundation for designing and understanding solutions to computational problems.

 ---

 ## 🎯 Learning Objectives
-By the end of this module, you should be able to:

 - Describe the process of solving problems on a computer
 - Identify the characteristics of an algorithm in computer science